target/row-types/examples/RowCSV.md

 ## The Difficult Part

 There isn't one!
 Notice that our first implementation of `recFromCSV` was perfectly able to handle data with missing fields and reordered columns, and it didn't require any extra work on our part.

 ## Conclusions and Extensions

 Oleg claims that row-types would not simplify anything in CSV encoding and decoding, but I must disagree.
 Not only did the row-types library give us free `fromNative` and `toNative` functions and heterogeneous type safety, but it handled all of the difficult cases of missing data and reordered columns for free as well.

 Furthermore, if one thinks of the row-type record as an intermediate data type as described in the introduction, then we can extend this CSV parsing to incorporate the ideas of [type surgery](TypeSurgery.html) as well.
-Instead of needing a `FromField` class, one could very simply lift the `Text` from the CSV into structured records and then do surgery on them from there.
+Instead of needing a `FromField` class, one could very simply lift the `Text` from the CSV into structured row-types records and then do surgery on them from there.